draelos/draelos.github.io/_publications/Trenches.md

 excerpt: 'We report on low-temperature transport measurements in devices constructed with a narrow trench perpendicular to the contacts in a Josephson junction, which create counterpropagating quantum Hall edge channels tens of nanometres from each other.'
 date: 2018-05-28
 venue: 'MRS Advances'
-citation: 'Seredinski, A., Draelos, A., Wei, M.T., et. al. (2018).
+citation: 'Seredinski, A., <strong>Draelos, A.</strong>, Wei, M.T., et. al. (2018).
 "Supercurrent in Graphene Josephson Junctions with Narrow Trenches in the Quantum Hall Regime."
 MRS Advances 3(47-48), pp. 2855-2864.'
 ---
 We report on low-temperature transport measurements in devices constructed with a narrow trench perpendicular to the contacts in a Josephson junction, which create counterpropagating quantum Hall edge channels tens of nanometres from each other.